Marie Nicolas Sylvestre Guillon

-Marie Nicolas Sylvestre Guillon (January 1, 1760 in paris – 1847), was a French ecclesiastic, and librarian.
+Marie Nicolas Sylvestre Guillon (January 1, 1760, Paris – October 16, 1847, Montfermeil), was a French ecclesiastic, and librarian.

-He was librarian and almoner in the household of the princesse de Lamballe, and when in 1792 she was executed, he fled to the provinces, where under the name of Pastel he practised medicine.
+He was a librarian and almoner in the household of the princesse de Lamballe.
+After she was killed in 1792, he fled to the provinces, where, under the name of Pastel, he practiced medicine.

-A man of facile conscience, he afterwards served in turn under Napoleon, the House of Bourbon and the House of Orléans, and became canon of St Denis, bishop of Morocco and dean of the Sorbonne.
+A man of facile conscience, he afterward served in turn under Napoleon, the House of Bourbon and the House of Orléans and became canon of St Denis, bishop of Morocco and dean of the Sorbonne.

-In May 1831, he administered Extreme Unction to the republican Abbé Grégoire, despite the opposition of Hyacinthe-Louis de Quélen, archbishop of Paris.
+In May 1831, he administered Extreme Unction to the republican Abbé Grégoire despite the opposition of Hyacinthe-Louis de Quélen, Archbishop of Paris.